Tripura Bani

-Tripura Bani is the Bengali language mouthpiece of the Tripura State Committee of the All India Forward Bloc.
-Tripura Bani is published weekly.
-It is published from Agartala.
-As of 1983 Tripura Bani had a circulation of 1,900 copies.
+Tripura Bani is a Bengali language weekly newspaper that is the mouthpiece of the Tripura State Committee of the All India Forward Bloc.
+The weekly is published from Agartala.
+As of 1983, Tripura Bani had a circulation of 1,900 copies.
 As of 2007 it claimed a weekly circulation of 5,895 copies.

 Brajagopal Roy served as the editor of Tripura Bani until his death in July 2022.